LuXCaesium/Obsidian_Brain/Boosting.md

 Boosting is a general technique to create an ensemble of models.
 Several variants of the algorithm are most commonly used: *Adaboost*, *gradient boosting* and *stochastic gradient boosting*.
 The latter being the most general and most widely used.
 With the right choice of parameters the algorithm can emulate a random forest.

+Essentially boosting is a way of fitting an [[additive expansions]] in. set of elementary *basis* functions

 ## Adaboost